 However, we observed no difference in the variance of pulse rate changes between the high- and low-IS groups, which indicates that the second interpretation is appropriate.
 Based on our findings, we can speculate that individuals with high interoceptive sensitivity might use their physical condition to assess their emotional level when listening to music, while those with low interoceptive sensitivity might use their knowledge of moving and non-moving music or experience of emotional music.

-Dunn and Galton (53) showed that participants with high interoceptive accuracy had a greater effect of anticipatory EDA on risk-aversion behavior.
+Dunn and Galton [53] showed that participants with high interoceptive accuracy had a greater effect of anticipatory EDA on risk-aversion behavior.
 However, there was no difference in the magnitude of EDA depending on interoceptive accuracy.
 In other words, when making a risky selection, EDA occurs in the same way regardless of the interoceptive accuracy, but an individual with high interoceptive accuracy can effectively utilize it for selection behavior.

 Consistent with this result, in the present study, individuals in the high-IS group showed a large pulse rate change during the high-valence trials, although the magnitude of the pulse rate change did not differ according to interoceptive sensitivity.
 Therefore, the magnitude of the physiological response does not change depending on individual differences in interoception.
 The individual differences in interoception might not be associated with differences in the magnitude of the physiological response, rather with the difference in the use of the physiological response for evaluating emotions.